macmanes-lab/Lindsay/Transcriptome_work_2.md

 4. grep -w -A1 -f all_adult_transcripts_1+ ../good.unique_headers_adult.larva.centroid.trinity.fasta > filtered_kallisto_hits_adult
 5. grep -w -A1 -f all_larva_transcripts_1+ ../good.unique_headers_adult.larva.centroid.trinity.fasta > filtered_kallisto_hits_larva

-##blasting all transcripts that have a kallisto tpm >1
+##blasting all transcripts that have an average kallisto tpm >1

 **WD/mnt/data3/lah/transcriptome_work/kallisto/blast**

 *all*

 1. blastx -db uniprot -query filtered_kallisto_hits -max_target_seqs 1 -outfmt 6 -evalue 1e-10 -num_threads 5 > filtered_kallisto_hits_blast

+			20779 hits for 34285 contigs

+##Panther on the blast results of all transcripts that have an average kallisto tpm >1
+ **Do in excel- filtered_kallisto_greater_than_1.xlsx in Lindsay folder** *all*

+1. Copy column 2 (upiprot headers)
+2. Paste into new column
+3. Find sp| and replace with nothing
+4. In the next column run =LEFT(F1,FIND("|",F1)-1)
+5. Copy this column (only the uniprot ID to new file) paste special, values
+6.
 ##Transrate on merged files to check that vsearch is in fact the best
 1. transrate -a transrate.merged.good.fasta,good.unique_headers_adult.larva.centroid.trinity.fasta -l adult.larva.1.corrected.fastq -r adult.larva.2.corrected.fastq